jnjnliwenjie0022/.dotfiles/.local/bin/nvim-linux64/share/nvim/runtime/indent/README.txt

 inspiration.

-If you make a new indent file which would be useful for others, please send it to the vim-dev mailing list <vim-dev@vim.org>.
+If you make a new indent file which would be useful for others, please send it to Bram@vim.org.
 Include instructions for detecting the file type for this language, by file name extension or by checking a few lines in the file.
 And please stick to the rules below.

 If you have remarks about an existing file, send them to the maintainer of that file.
-Only when you get no response send a message to the vim-dev mailing list: <vim-dev@vim.org>.
+Only when you get no response send a message to Bram@vim.org.

-If you are the maintainer of an indent file and make improvements, e-mail the new version to the vim-dev mailing list: <vim-dev@vim.org>.
+If you are the maintainer of an indent file and make improvements, e-mail the new version to Bram@vim.org.

 Rules for making an indent file: